 The Staff Trustees are appointed by the staff members of the Academy.
 The Parent Trustees must be a parent of a pupil at the Academy at the time when they are elected and are appointed by the parents.
-All other Trustees are appointed by the Governing body.
+All other Trustees are appointed by the Governing Body (also referred to as the Board of Trustees).